• Skip to primary navigation

 Of course, if you end up with a few cracks, it is still okay, I promise.
 Even I end up with a few from time to time.
 It's nothing that some fresh berries and a dollop of fresh whipped cream can't hide.

-Yes, you can easily make this gluten-free cheesecake recipe without a springform pan.
-To do so, line a baking dish with parchment paper and lightly grease it before adding your gluten-free graham cracker crust.
+Yes, you can easily make this recipe without a springform pan.
+Just line a baking dish with parchment paper, greasing it lightly, before pressing in your gluten-free graham cracker crust.

 • Depending on the size of your pan, you might need to double the crust recipe.